skylight-hq/skylight.digital/_projects/hhs_telehealth_website.md

   <ul>
     <li>
-      Best-practice guides for providers, on specialized topic areas such as telehealth in emergency departments and direct-to-consumer telehealth
+      Best-practice guides for providers on specialized topic areas, including telehealth in emergency departments and direct-to-consumer telehealth
     </li>